Bronchitis is a respiratory disease that occurs when the lining of the lungs is inflamed leading to coughing, wheezing

 Acute bronchitis occurs when bronchial tubes in the lungs are inflamed for a short period of time, usually between 1 to 3 weeks.
 Symptoms include coughing, shortness of breath, wheezing and fever.

 Viral infections – Viral infections such as colds, RSV, and other upper respiratory infections may cause bronchitis.
 If the disease is viral in nature, it cannot be treated with antibiotics.

 Bacterial infections – A bacterial infection may lead to the disease.
-If a bacterial infection is the cause of the inflammation, the phlegm will be dark yellow or green, and the bronchitis can be treated with antibiotics.
+If a bacterial infection is the cause of the inflammation, the phlegm will be dark yellow or green, and bronchitis can be treated with antibiotics.

 Industrial pollution – Dust, smoke and other particles can irritate the bronchial tubes and cause them to swell.

 Chronic bronchitis occurs when the inflammation in the lungs lasts for 3 months or more.
 Since it can lead to coughing fits and difficulty breathing, it may be accompanied by insomnia and fatigue.
 It is caused mainly by the following –

-Smoking – Smoking is the primary cause of chronic bronchitis because the smoke damages and irritates the bronchial tubes.
-If a person has chronic bronchitis and emphysema, then he will be diagnosed with COPD, or chronic obstructive pulmonary disease.
+Smoking – Smoking is the primary cause of chronic bronchitis because of the smoke damages and irritates the bronchial tubes.
+If a person has chronic bronchitis and emphysema, then he will be diagnosed with COPD or chronic obstructive pulmonary disease.

 Overexposure to fumes, vapors or other irritants – People who work in coal mines, grain mills, and metal molding factories are exposed to irritants that can cause chronic form of the respiratory disorder.

 Frequent episodes of acute bronchitis – If a person has had acute bronchitis multiple times, his lung tissue may be damaged, which can lead to chronic bronchitis.
 In some cases, a patient may have the chronic disease that is temporarily made worse by a case of acute bronchitis.